DonsRepo/FormPal/README.md

 of injury.[^1]

-This project was motivated by experience weight training in the gym and dealing with the inevitable injuries that occur.
+This project was motivated by experience weight training in the gym and dealing with the inevitable injuries that occur from it.
 Research showed that weightlifting injuries primarily occur when people are tired, because they lose proper exercise technique or "form".[^2] There exists a need for an intuitive tool to give external feedback to weightlifters when they are deviating from the proper form, so they can rest and avoid injury.
+Features of exercise motion such as yaw, pitch, roll and acceleration can be extracted to determine whether the user is at risk or not.
+Testing with a bench press exercise found that the device was most effective when placed on the back of the hand, suggesting that this device could be combined with a weightlifting glove for commercialization.

 System Requirements
 ===================